-In principle, the maximum number of entered riders for the Prestige class should be 24; for the Junior and Women Classes the maximum number of entered riders should be 28.
+In principle, the maximum number of entered riders for the Prestige class should be 24 (or up to 48 with Open); for the Junior the maximum number of entered riders should be 28; for the Youth the maximum number of entered riders should be 28.
 But for exceptional reasons, the CEN could accept more riders.